ryanbynoe/threat-hunting-scenario-tor/README.md

 ### 4. Searched the `DeviceNetworkEvents` Table for TOR Network Connections

-Searched the DeviceNetworkEvents table for any indication the tor browser was used to establish a connection using any of the known tor ports.
+Searched the `DeviceNetworkEvents` table for any indication the `tor browser` was used to establish a connection using any of the known `tor ports`.
-[01/18/25 0848] 2025-01-18T13:48:26.0541486Z Tor process successfully established connection to Austrian IP 193.30.123.132 over port 9001 from ryan's threat lab machine, suggesting initial relay connection.
+[`01/18/25 0848`] `2025-01-18T13:48:26.0541486Z` `Tor` process successfully established connection to `Austrian IP 193.30.123.132` over port `9001` from `ryan's threat lab machine`, suggesting initial relay connection.

 **Query used to locate events:**